iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 \end{array}
 $$

-If you are not accustomed with fixed points, the transition above from the Bellman equation to operator may seem strange.
+If you are not accustomed to fixed points, the transition above from the Bellman equation to operator may seem strange.
 Hence, let's think about a little story in order to develop some intuition.